o-x-y-z-o-n-e/RetroGameEngine/readme.md

 Under root run 'scripts/gen_window.bat'.
 Then open 'retro_game_engine.sln'.
 You can build the engine & all example projects within VS.

+### MacOS
+Make sure to link Cocoa & GLUT if you are targeting the macosx platform.
+In addition, if selecting the opengl 1.0 renderer,also link OpenGL

 ## Extra Included Projects
 ### Example Project